TyF1ghter/nixos/README.md

 ## Prerequisites

 You need to have:
-1. Booted into the NixOS minimal installer
+1. NixOS minimal already installed and running on your system
 2. An active internet connection
-3. Your drives partitioned and mounted at `/mnt`

-If you haven't partitioned yet, see the [Installation Guide](#installation-guide) below.
+3. Root/sudo access

 ---